Wesley Natã (footballer, born 1995)

-Wesley Natã Wachholz (born 18 April 1995), known as Wesley Natã or simply Wesley, is a Brazilian professional footballer who plays as a winger for Russian First League club Rodina Moscow.
+Wesley Natã Wachholz (born 18 April 1995), known as Wesley Natã or simply Wesley, is a Brazilian professional footballer who plays as a winger or attacking midfielder for V.League 1 club The Cong–Viettel.

 Club career

 Born in Porto Alegre, Rio Grande do Sul, Wesley was a Chapecoense youth graduate.
 He made his senior debut on 24 April 2016, coming on as a late substitute for fellow youth graduate Hyoran in a 2–3 Campeonato Catarinense away loss against Criciúma.

 In July 2016, Wesley was loaned to Concórdia.
 On 13 September, he moved to Série B side Bahia, also in a temporary deal.
 He made his professional debut on 9 October, starting and scoring the second in a 4–0 home routing of Tupi.
 In the summer of 2019 he signed with Bulgarian club Tsarsko Selo Sofia.

+In August 2024, Vietnamese side The Cong–Viettel announced their signature of Wesley to the team.